20 Sights in Groningen, Netherlands (with Map and Images)

 Xy

-XY is a statue of Martin Borchert and is on the grounds of the University Medical Center Groningen (UMCG) in the city of Groningen and is owned by the University of Groningen (RUG).
-The artwork is made of galvanized steel, which was then (again) coated - causing a kind of flowers in the zinc work - and then painted.
-The work of Martin Borchert is part of the Knowledge Years of Knowledge years 1994-2014.
-It stands at the corner of the Antonius Deusinglaan and Oostersingel in a lawn next to the building of the Faculty of Medical Sciences.
+Xy is a sculpture by Martin Borchert and is located on the grounds of the University Medical Center Groningen (UMCG) in the city of Groningen and is owned by the University of Groningen (UG).
+The artwork is made of galvanized steel, which was then coated (again) – creating a kind of flowers in the zinc work – and then varnished.
+Martin Borchert's work is part of the art project Knowledge Years 1994-2014.
+It is located at the corner of Antonius Deusinglaan and Oostersingel in a lawn next to the Faculty of Medical Sciences building.

 Wikipedia: Xy (NL), Website